 After a lunch provided by Ridge Hill Big Local, the adults finished off with some chair-based exercises.

-The event – part of the Greater Manchester Ageing in Place Pathfinder (AIPP) – was part of a two-year project providing better access, activity and community engagement involving several Tameside Council services including population health, cultural services, the Mayor’s office and IT.
+The event was part of the Greater Manchester Ageing in Place Pathfinder (AIPP), a two-year project providing better access, activity and community engagement involving several Tameside Council services including population health, cultural services, the Mayor’s office and IT.

-AIPP makes sure older people’s voices are heard and valued in the places they live, finding ways to improve their quality of life for people as the years pass.
+AIPP makes sure older people’s voices are heard and valued in the places they live, and finding ways to improve their quality of life as the years pass.

 It’s all about discovering what they value, the contributions they make, and the barriers they may face.